michael-wall/http-monitor/README.md

-**POC of HTTP Monitor**
+**POC of Liferay PaaS HTTP Monitor**

 This module can be used to check if a particular string is present on a page e.g. after a build deployment.
+This can be used to ensure a specific widget is being rendered as expected.

-The component is triggered using the gogo shell from the Liferay PaaS > Liferay Service shell service, and it uses absolute urls with `http://localhost:8080` and site friendly URL syntax as it bypasses the webserver Service so it can be targetted at a specific node in a High Availability environment.
+The component is triggered using the gogo shell from the Liferay PaaS > Liferay Service shell service, and it uses absolute urls with `http://localhost:8080` and site friendly URL syntax as it bypasses the webserver service so it can be targetted at a specific node in a high availability Liferay PaaS environment.

 **Configuring the HTTP Monitor**